blackducksoftware/blackduck-metrics/README.md

 **Air-gapped Execution:**

-You can opt to leave the parameters out for a guided interactive CLI input of parameters.

- Extracting the data

 1. Download the latest version of the jar file from https://github.com/blackducksoftware/blackduck-metrics/tree/main/versions
 2. In terminal/command prompt change directory to the jar file download folder.